signmark/niap_ui_base/replit.md

 - **Testing**: For API testing only, can use DIRECTUS_TOKEN environment variable for direct Directus access.
 - **Request Processing**: Every user request must be properly self-prompted to ensure complete understanding and systematic execution.
 - **React JSX**: Avoid JSX comments inside conditional renders - use regular JS comments outside JSX or structure conditionals to return valid React elements only.
-- **Stories Store Management**: Stories creation through content type dialog uses ?clear=true parameter to reset store and create clean state.
-Store automatically creates initial slide on reset for immediate usability.
+- **Stories Store Management**: Stories creation through /stories/new route automatically clears localStorage and resets store state.
+System ensures clean slate for new Stories without old content interference.
+- **Stories Navigation**: All Stories creation routes use simple /stories/new path without query parameters. localStorage clearing is handled internally by StoryEditor component.